 And here’s something more.
 It’s good to share your good fortune with another whenever you can.
 For both of you, because you’ll have the vicarious pleasure of watching her, too, discover something new and wonderful.
 Sometimes by sharing these experiences, tears of grief mingle with tears of joy, and regrets bear on new beginnings.
 I suppose that’s how we share our humanity.

 And, cf Hume, we share our intellect as much as other aspects of our humanity.
-Our intellect is the use we make of the wetware capped by our thick skulls.
+Our intellect is the use we make of that wetware capped by our thick skulls.
 We think.
 And we poop!
 We’re thinking, pooping things.
 And we’re probably more likely to poop alike than we are to think alike.
 So poop is a good place to start when we’re searching for the things we have in common give our broad range of experiences.
 Some of our experiences are in common with some people – giving birth, for example – but foreign to others.
 Some differences – like food -unite us.
 Others – like which way to hang the toilet paper roll, or which side of a boiled egg is up – divide us.
-Some of this divisiveness is resolved by a joint effort to recognize those things we have in common: our conceptions of the good, health, friendships, security.
+Some of this divisiveness is resolved by a joint effort to recognize those things we have in common, especially our conceptions of the good, health, friendships, security.
 Some conception of the good life on which we can agree.
 And from this common ground we endeavour to find a shared language to understand our differences.
 Here we can apply our intellect.
 As Hume says, “Let your science be human, and such as may have a direct reference to action and society.”